Was I a good investment for God this year?

 The end of an old year and the beginning of the next is a great opportunity for followers of Jesus to reflect deeply about their life this past year and about what in our lives this next year needs addressing.
 It’s always been the practice of wise, spiritually vibrant Christians to live what’s been called, an examined life.

-Meaning, if I don’t have a plan to think and act differently, it’s highly unlikely that my life, relationships, and even my effectiveness for the kingdom, will ever improve.
+Meaning, if I don’t have a plan to think and act differently in the future, it’s highly unlikely that my life, relationships, and even my effectiveness for the kingdom, will ever improve.
 This is the time for pre-decisions.

-In Chapter Four of The 10 Second Rule, I describe a pre-decision as a choice we make ahead of time, to think and act differently – more wisely and more obediently.
+In Chapter Six of The 10 Second Rule, I describe a pre-decision as a choice we make ahead of time, to think and act differently - more wisely and more obediently (I’ll blog on pre-decisions next week).
 But, the first step in making any pre-decision is self-examination.

 Twelve important questions every Christian should ask themselves at least once every year.

 I’ve prepared this list of questions I try to ask myself and urge others to ask themselves, every year.
 Please don’t just read them, but set aside some time over the next week or two and meditate on them and pray for the Holy Spirit’s guidance as to which issues are the most critical for you to address.
-And, resist giving “yes” or “no” answers, but write out ideas the Holy Spirit will give you to improve or change in each area that you’re convicted needs addressing.
-If you want to download this list, write your answers or thoughts in the spaces provided:
+And, resist giving “yes” or “no” answers, but print this blog and write out ideas the Holy Spirit will give you to improve or change in each area that you’re convicted needs addressing.

 1. From the time I invest in personal Bible reading and the quality of my prayer life, would God conclude I was serious about deepening my relationship with him?